- 3 hrs

 Can someone with mobility issues attend this tour?

-Lisbon, overall, is quite the hilly city.
+Lisbon, overall, is quite a hilly city.
 Consider that there are mostly cobblestone streets and this is a walking tour that mainly visits the exterior of various locations.
 While we have designed the tour to generally walk downhill, there may be some stairs and inclines.
 We may then have difficulty and lack of control in curating the tour to fit the needs of someone with mobility issues.

 Patrícia Brum is a Portuguese archaeologist.
 Her first excavation was at the Alleins Castle, in France.
 From 2008 to 2021, she was part of the archaeology team of the Roman Ruins of Tróia, where she developed her interest not only in the research but also in its social return and community participation in heritage conservation, leading her to develop her master's thesis in Museum Studies.
 Between 2016 and 2019, she participated in a European project dedicated to the study of the effects of climate change on Cultural Heritage.
 She is now working at the Lisbon Museum - Roman Theatre, located in one of the oldest neighborhoods of Lisbon.